yvoinov/zabbix-templates-hardware-monitoring/README.md

 On client must be installed LibreHardwareMonitor and added to run on windows startup.

 Then import template into Zabbix and apply to host(s).

+**Note:** It is recommended to modify the autorun task in the Task Scheduler so that the monitor is launched not at the login of any user, but at the startup of the system; was a hidden Windows task.
+Also modify the options of the monitor itself to start minimized.